plasmodic/ecto/doc/source/overview/cells.rst

 .. figure:: Printer01.png

-   A graphical representation of a :ref:`ecto::cell`.
+   A graphical representation of a ``ecto::cell``.
 In ``green`` are the inputs, ``blue`` parameters, ``yellow`` cell type.
 This cell has no outputs.

-The parameters, inputs, and outputs of a cell all share the same type, :ref:`tendrils`.
+The parameters, inputs, and outputs of a cell all share the same type, :ref:`tendril-overview`.
 Tendrils are mappings between strings, and lazily typed objects.
 These are how the cell communicates with the rest of the system.
-The reason for choosing a runtime typed object like the :ref:`tendril` instead of a compile time typed object like a ``boost::tuple`` is that it allows for ecto to be type ignorant, as the data held by the tendril has really no effect on how a graph executes or the python interfaces.
+The reason for choosing a runtime typed object like the :ref:`tendril-overview` instead of a compile time typed object like a ``boost::tuple`` is that it allows for ecto to be type ignorant, as the data held by the tendril has really no effect on how a graph executes or the python interfaces.
 Ecto is a plugin based architecture, and so can not be header only,